Search

 Existing SvelteKit Project

-This tutorial will guide you through integrating CreativeEditor SDK (CE.SDK) with a custom component in an existing SvelteKit application.
-By the end, your SvelteKit app will have a fully functional CE.SDK component, ready for further customization.
+This guide shows you how to integrate CreativeEditor SDK (CE.SDK) in an existing SvelteKit app.
+You can follow these steps to get a SvelteKit app with a fully functional CE.SDK custom component, ready for editing, templating, or further customization.

 This guide is for developers who: